 The speed of the rotor is slightly less than the synchronous speed.
 Thus, the slip speed expresses the speed of the rotor relative to the field.

 - If Ns is the synchronous speed in revolution per minute.

 - Nr is the actual rotor speed in revolution per minute.

-The slip speed expressed as a fraction of the synchronous speed is called the Per Unit Slip or Fractional Slip.
-The per unit slip is generally called the Slip.
+The fraction part of the synchronous speed is called the Per Unit Slip or Fractional Slip.
+The per-unit slip is called the Slip.
 It is denoted by s.

 - ns is the synchronous speed in revolution per second